Standards of Student Behavior

-The vice president of educational and student services is designated as the staff member of the College having primary responsibility for the administration of student discipline.
+The vice president of student affairs is designated as the staff member of the College having primary responsibility for the administration of student discipline.
 Deliberate care shall be taken to ensure that students receive fair and equitable treatment under due process.

 Degrees of Disciplinary Sanctions:

 The following are the degrees of disciplinary sanctions which may be imposed for violation of any Student Code of Conduct.